zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_unity.md

 ## Considerations

-- Up to 17 hosts can be supported in the same live broadcast channel.
+- Up to 17 hosts can be supported in the same live streaming channel.

 - In the case of a single host, we do not recommend transcoding .
 You can skip [Step1](#single), and call the `AddPublishStreamUrl` method directly with `transcodingEnabled (false)`.